-Please have working phones on arrival because your cell phone will not work in Italy unless you add an International plan.
+Your cell phone will not work in Italy unless you add an International plan.
 (Please check with your carrier as these can be expensive).
-You can communicate with the states on WI-FI through Facebook or Whats App.
+You can communicate with the states on wifi through Facebook or Whats App.

 The country code for Italy is 39.
 When calling to Italy from overseas, dial your international access code (011 from the U.S./Canada), followed by the country code, area code, and phone number.
 Phone numbers in Italy are eight digits in length.
 Dialing from the U.S./Canada: 011 39# ### ####.

 Before you leave the US, exchange dollars into Euro.
 Check with your local bank for best rates.
 Many tourist attraction places and restaurants will accept Visa and Mastercard.
 American Express is less accepted, because of the high service fees.
 Luggage carts, local street vendors, coffee bars, or gelato stores accept cash only.
 If you plan to use credit cards in Italy, call your credit card company and let them know the dates you will be in Italy using your cards.

 The official currency of Italy is the Euro.

 Dealing with banks in Italy is not recommended, however banking hours are listed below: